-Businesses seeking information on the Code of Practice or procedures should consult the Codes of Practice.
+Businesses seeking information on the Code of Practice or procedures should consult the comprehensive Codes of Practice booklets.
 If you cannot find the information you require in these documents or our Q&A section, please contact our Accreditation team who will be happy to help.

 We are the automotive dispute resolution body.
-We are the first voluntary and fully-impartial private sector ombudsman that provides a self-regulatory environment for the automotive industry using our Chartered Trading Standards Institute (CTSI)-approved Motor Industry Codes of Practice.
+We are the first voluntary and fully-impartial private sector ombudsman for the automotive industry, providing a self-regulatory environment for the sector using our Chartered Trading Standards Institute (CTSI)-approved Motor Industry Codes of Practice.

 We complement consumer law rather than being a substitute for it.

 We are not:

 Yes it is, and therefore it’s a significant development for consumers and the automotive sector.